shelialia/tp/docs/DeveloperGuide.md

 1. The guest to be checked in is not already checked in.

 **Test cases**
-1. `check-in 3`
+1. `check-in 3` for when guest list is at least of length 3 and the guest has status `BOOKED` or `CHECKED-OUT`.
    **Expected**: Third guest in the current list of guests will have its status changed to `CHECKED-IN`.

+2. `check-in 3` for when guest list is at least of length 3 and the guest has status `CHECKED-IN`.
+   **Expected**: An error is displayed, stating that the guest is already checked in.

+3. `check-in 3` for when guest list is shorter than length 3 **Expected**: An error is displayed, stating that the guest index provided is invalid.

+4. `check-in`:
-2. `check-in`: No input guest index provided.
+   **Expected**: No input guest index provided.
 Error message appears, stating that a guest index must be included in the `check-in` command.
 Guest list remains unchanged.

 ### Check Out